Connect with others who understand.

 Powered By

 Psoriatic arthritis (PsA) and osteoarthritis (OA) are two types of arthritis.
 Both affect the joints and produce symptoms such as stiffness, swelling, and pain.
-However, PsA is primarily an inflammatory autoimmune condition (like rheumatoid arthritis), while OA is caused by mechanical wear on the joint itself.
+However, PsA is primarily an inflammatory autoimmune condition (like rheumatoid arthritis), whereas OA is a degenerative disease, caused by mechanical wear on joints themselves.

-Here’s what people need to know about PsA and OA, including the key differences between their symptoms, causes, and treatments.
+Here’s what people need to know about osteoarthritis versus psoriatic arthritis, including the key differences and similarities between their symptoms, causes, diagnosis, and treatments.

 PsA occurs when the immune system mistakenly attacks the body’s own healthy tissues instead of foreign invaders, like viruses and bacteria.
 PsA is related to psoriasis, an autoimmune disease distinguished by scaly patches on the skin that can burn or itch.

 Osteoarthritis is a condition in which cartilage — the cushiony layer between the joints — wears away over time.
-Bones begin to rub against each other, causing pain, crunching or grinding, and shape changes in the joints.
+Bones begin to rub against each other, causing pain, crunching or grinding, and joint damage.
 Mild inflammation may occur in OA, but this is not characteristic of the condition and does not come from immune system issues.

 Pain from PsA tends to come and go, flaring up and then settling down as inflammation waxes and wanes.
 OA pain usually comes on slowly over the course of years.
 As the cartilage wears down, it becomes more painful to use that joint.

-Although both people with both types of arthritis will feel stiff, the patterns differ.
+Although people with both types of arthritis will feel stiff, the patterns differ.
 Those with PsA tend to experience more extreme stiffness that affects several areas of the body.
-It may disappear with movement and as the day goes on.
-Those with OA may wake up with specific joints that are stiff or experience bouts throughout the day, but the stiffness usually goes away within about 30 minutes.
+These bouts are more intense in the morning, lasting more than 30 minutes — and sometimes, even hours.
+Stiffness usually can become less intense or disappear with movement and as the day goes on.

 Stiffness in OA, in particular, tends to be tied to overuse of the joints.
 When a person with OA uses a joint, it hurts.
 If they use it too much, the joint may become swollen and painful, although those symptoms should ease with rest.
 For people with PsA, use may make a stiff joint feel better and usually won’t worsen symptoms.
 Ultimately, joint use is not tied to pain and swelling in PsA as it is with OA.